grafana/k8s-monitoring-helm/charts/feature-integrations/README.md

         app.kubernetes.io/name: alloy-receivers
 ```

-For all possible values for a specific integration, see the [documentation](./docs) page for that integration.
+For all possible values for a specific integration, refer to the previous table for the link to the integration documentation.

 ## Testing

 This chart contains unit tests to verify the generated configuration.
-A hidden value, `deployAsConfigMap`, will render
-the generated configuration into a ConfigMap object.
-This ConfigMap is not used during regular operation, but it is
-useful for showing the outcome of a given values file.
+The hidden value `deployAsConfigMap` will render the generated configuration into a ConfigMap object.
+While this ConfigMap is not used during regular operation, you can use it to show the outcome of a given values file.

-The unit tests use this to create an object with the configuration that can be asserted against.
-To run the tests, use
+The unit tests use this ConfigMap to create an object with the configuration that can be asserted against.
+To run the tests, use `helm test`.
-`helm test`.

-Actual integration testing in a live environment should be done in the main [k8s-monitoring](../k8s-monitoring) chart.
+Be sure perform actual integration testing in a live environment in the main [k8s-monitoring](../k8s-monitoring) chart.

 ## Maintainers